Teriks/libasm_io/library-documentation.md

 ## alloc_mem

-Allocate dynamic memory (Byte count in RDI, returned Pointer in RAX), this is just a stub for the C library call 'malloc'.
+Allocate dynamic memory (Byte count in RDI, returned Pointer in RAX), this is just a stub for the C library call **'malloc'**.

 ```
 RAX <- alloc_mem (RDI byte_count)